HarshalBhute/Data-Visualization/README.md

 # Data-Visualization
-Accessing some data using Python Framework like Matplotlib.
+Accessing some data using Python Framework like Pygal.